 5:00 to 6:00 p.m. – Silent Auction (view items online here), Missouri, Wild and Wonderful book signing by photographer Matt Miles, Social Hour, and Drinks (two drink tickets included)

 6:00 to 7:00 p.m. – Dinner featuring grilled free-range chicken breast, marinated in balsamic vinaigrette and accompanied with pearl onions, portobello mushrooms, and julienne of prosciutto ham, and a rich madeira sauce.
 Vegetarian and vegan entrées are available upon request.
 All entrée selections are accompanied by chef’s selection of side dishes, a University Club salad, warm rolls with butter, iced tea, ice water, and freshly brewed coffee and decaffeinated coffee.

-7:00 to 7:30 p.m. – Welcoming remarks by Sarah Parker Pauley, Director of the Missouri Department of Conservation, followed by presentation of Missouri Prairie Foundation Annual Awards and Grow Native!
+7:00 to 7:30 p.m. – Welcoming remarks by Sara Parker Pauley, Director of the Missouri Department of Conservation, followed by presentation of Missouri Prairie Foundation Annual Awards and Grow Native!
 Pioneer Award and Remarks

 7:30 p.m. – Presentation by Dr. Quinn Long